jaequery/hak/README.md

 # Hak

 ## What is it
-Hak is a CLI that pulls code, hosts your app, and deploy it to a remote server.
+Hak is a CLI that pulls code, hosts your app, and deploys it to a remote server.

 It provides you with an out of the box, over-simplified web development flow for your Mac OSX or Ubuntu.